kislerdm/neon-sdk-go/README.md

 ## Development

-The SDK codebase is generated using the [OpenAPI](https://spec.openapis.org/) from the [API reference page](https://neon.tech/api-reference/v2/).
+The SDK codebase is generated using the [OpenAPI](https://spec.openapis.org/) from the [Neon API reference page](https://neon.tech/api-reference/v2/).
 The generator application codebase can be found [here](generator).

 ### Commands